 ReadyAPI offers over a dozen of generators that create data of various types: human names, numbers, dates, emails, street addresses, and so on.
 For complete information on the generators and their parameters, see topics of the Data Generator section.

 ReadyAPI stores the generated data as part of your virtual API data.
-When you deploy your virt to a remote server, the generated data will be copied along with the virt settings to the server automatically.
+When you deploy your virtual service to a remote server, the generated data will be copied along with the service settings to the server automatically.

 You use the Grid data source to create test data manually.
 Select the Grid data source type, create properties and then enter data into the grid cells:

 To clone values quickly, enter some value into a cell (press Enter to confirm the input), then click this cell and select Fill Down or Fill Right at the bottom to clone values across other rows or columns correspondingly.